-Our Web Properties
+Web Properties

-We have matrices of seven Web properties, with Sohu.com being the Website attracting the highest level of Internet traffic.
+We have one of the most comprehensive matrices of Web properties, with Sohu.com being the Website attracting the highest level of Internet traffic.
 On all of our Websites, we offer basic content to our users on a free of charge basis.